 The Hamilton Smith chart (above) gives the men’s uniform colours as for officers, but with white lace, and with red sashes with yellow barrels.
 Hamilton Smith’s plate for the KGL includes a figure of a hussar of the Third which confirms this; it shows the jacket with three rows of buttons and the pelisse with five.
 Cuff and collar lace are simple outlines, the cuffs with an additional line outside forming a crow’s foot.
 Pelisse necklines are white, and the pelisse lining is correctly red, but the pelisse fur is a mid to dark brown, in contrast to the evidence above of grey fur for officers.
 (As noted above, a late 19th century image by Friedrich Neumann, consistently identified as a Lüneburg Hussar, is in fact a copy of Hamilton Smith’s 3rd Hussar, but with the cap as shown for officers by Beamish.
 It is illustrated in this post.)

-The light dragoon cap of late 1811 is worn in black with white trim, a white over red plume and chin scales.
+By now the light dragoon cap of late 1811 is worn in black with white trim, a white over red plume and chin scales.
 Light dragoon pattern overalls are worn, in light grey with a double yellow stripe and tan leather cuffing; it is not clear whether Hamilton Smith understood these to have also leather strapping.
 Both cap and overalls are consistent with those shown in the von Röder image of an officer, discussed above.

-A sergeant major’s jacket is preserved at Celle.
+A sergeant major’s jacket of the Third is preserved at Celle.
 The museum ascribes this to 1812-16, but it’s not easy to pin down the styling to a period within the ten years of the regiment’s existence; the collar is noticeably deep, the front fastens with buttons through the loops rather than through button holes, and the lower front corners have the pointed crossover characteristic of some light cavalry jackets of the era.
 (In some photos the jacket is shown with the front buttoned over the wrong way.)
 As this is a senior NCO’s jacket, the lace is silver, but in other respects it appears to match the trooper’s pattern as shown by Hamilton Smith.

 The front has 17 loops and ball buttons, with another button below each side of the collar to hold a lace shoulder strap.
 The lace edging is close to the collar and cuff edges.
 Pockets are outlined in the same lace with a crow’s foot at each end.
 Four yellow chevrons on the right arm are edged in silver with a silver crown above.
 I have not seen any image of the rear.
 A colour photo suggests to me that the shade of yellow now appears quite buff in tone; while it may have faded, this could reinforce my interpretation above of the facing colour on officers’ uniforms.